 Integration with multiple applications enables eCommerce specialists to try on various marketplaces through Modalyst.

 Quality clothing manufacturers like Hawthorn are hard to come by.
 This company is one of the UK's number-one providers of garments.

 This company can be great for providing help with pattern development, prototypes, and sampling.
 You might find that they cost more than Alibaba or SupplyMeDirect.
 However, this is a quality private label provider.

 If your target market involves selling clothing as a fashion expert, Hawthorn can help you find that space with quality.
-Don't expect the cheapest products out of them.
+Don't expect the cheapest products from them.